UK court backs Meghan in dispute over privacy with publisher - NewsBreak

 UK court backs Meghan in dispute over privacy with publisher

-LONDON — (AP) — The Duchess of Sussex won the latest stage in her privacy lawsuit against a British newspaper on Thursday, when three senior judges ruled its publisher breached her privacy by reproducing parts of a letter she wrote to her estranged father.
+LONDON (AP) — The Duchess of Sussex on Thursday won the latest stage in her long-running privacy lawsuit against a newspaper publisher over its publication of parts of a letter she wrote to her estranged father.

-The duchess formally known as American actress Meghan Markle said the Court of Appeal ruling was a victory of “right versus wrong."
-She issued a call to “reshape a tabloid industry” that has long been the bane of both celebrities and British royals.

-Losing claimant Associated Newspapers said it was considering an appeal to the U.K. Supreme Court.

-Britain's High Court ruled in February that the publisher of The Mail on Sunday and MailOnline website unlawfully breached Meghan's privacy with five articles that reproduced a large chunk of a handwritten letter she sent her father, Thomas Markle, after she married Prince Harry in 2018.
+The Court of Appeal in London upheld a High Court ruling in February that publication of the letter that the former Meghan Markle wrote to her father Thomas Markle after she married Prince Harry in 2018 was unlawful and breached her privacy.

-The publisher appealed, and a hearing was held last month.
-Dismissing the appeal, senior appeals judge Geoffrey Vos said Thursday that “the Duchess had a reasonable expectation of privacy in the contents of the letter.
-Those contents were personal, private and not matters of legitimate public interest."
+The publisher of the Mail on Sunday and the MailOnline website challenged that decision at the Court of Appeal, which held a hearing last month.
+Dismissing that appeal, senior judge Geoffrey Vos told the court in a brief hearing Thursday that “the Duchess had a reasonable expectation of privacy in the contents of the letter.
+Those contents were personal, private and not matters of legitimate public interest.”

 But Vos said that the article, which the Mail on Sunday described as “sensational,” was “splashed as a new public revelation” rather than focusing on Thomas Markle’s response to negative media reports about him.